Frequently Asked Questions

 What is acoustics?

 Acoustics is the science that studies the production, control, transmission, reception, and effects of sound.
-Direct applications include noise control, SONAR for submarine navigation, ultrasounds for medical imaging, thermoacoustic refrigeration, seismology, bioacoustics, electroacoustic communication, and more.
+Direct applications include noise control, SONAR for submarine navigation, ultrasounds for medical imaging, thermoacoustic refrigeration, seismology, bioacoustics, electroacoustic communication, and many more.
 The scope of acoustics is large, and encompasses Earth Sciences, Engineering, Life Sciences, and the Arts.
+Visit exploresound.org for even more information!

 What do acousticians do?